lizhanmit/scala-tutorial/README.md

 - Static members (methods or fields) do not exist in Scala.
 Rather than defining static members, the Scala programmer declares these members in singleton objects.
 - `Any` is a super-type of all other types in Scala.

+### Default Values

+- 0 for numeric types
+- false for the Boolean type
+- () for the Unit type
+- null for all object types

+For generic type, assign it as `_`.

 ### Case Classes

 Differ from standard classes in the following ways: